sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/boxplot_day.html %}

 Investigating the boxplot, we see that the compound scores across the week are very similar.
-The mean scores for the different days are approximately equal, once again varying around $0.2$.
-Actually, the median compound is highest for Thursdays, Mondays, and Sundays.
-However, the results are too similar to conclude any significant differences in the mood across weekdays.
+The median scores for the different days are quite similar, but have some variation.
+However, the mean scores are too similar to conclude on any significant differences in the mood across weekdays.

-[comment]: # "How does the mean vary from the median in the above boxplot?"

 ## _The Season Effect_